-PLEASE CLICK HERE FOR A DETAILED BREAKDOWN OF THE CURRICULUM WITHIN EACH KEY STAGE
+PLEASE CLICK HERE FOR A DETAILED BREAKDOWN OF THE CURRICULUM.

 Curriculum Activities and trips

-The course focuses mainly on the United Kingdom, but there is some study of comparative politics and of European integration, as well as devolution.
 By the end of the course, students have a comprehensive outline of how the political system works and prospects for reform.
-It also develops important skills such as critical thought, evaluation and analysis.
+Important skills such as critical thought, evaluation and analysis will also be developed.

 Students of Government and Politics go on trips and conferences, including a visit to Parliament.
 Relevant speakers also visit and there are numerous other enrichment opportunities.
-Many students find work experience with a MP or MEP.
+Many students find work experience with a MP or political body.
 It is a subject that lends itself very well to a wide range of careers.
-Politically related environments include the civil service, local government, the European Commission, political parties, pressure groups and think tanks.
-In addition, studying the subject allows students to acquire a range of key skills and attributes that can be used in other areas such as Law, journalism, public relations, accountancy, management and market
+Politically related environments include the civil service, local government, international organisations, political parties, pressure groups and think tanks.
+In addition, studying the subject allows students to acquire a range of key skills and attributes that can be used in other areas such as Law, journalism, public relations, accountancy, management and marketing.

 Living in a period of major political change, it is always interesting to study politics.
 It has helped me develop my own political views and beliefs.